tianshijing/tianshijing/README.md

 - Multimodal Large Language Models
 - Computer Vision

-🧑🏻‍💻 **Research Goal:**
+🧑🏻‍💻 **Research Interest:**
-My research goal is to profoundly understand the black-box cornerstone of deep learning by exploring often overlooked and counterintuitive phenomena in foundational models, thereby aiding and witnessing the emergence of new optimization techniques and the evolution of MLLM into a generalist model.
+My research interests are focused on vision and learning, in-depth understanding of the training and generalization of complex deep learning systems (coupling and counter-intuitive phenomena), and continuous in-depth analysis and improvement from the perspective of optimization, so as to promote the generation of more robust artificial (general) intelligence technologies.

 🔍 **Current Focus:**
 I have established the **Black-Box Optimization & Coupling Bias (BOCB)** team with my best research partners & friends.
 Our team is dedicated to advancing the scientific understanding of black-box optimization problems and the pervasive coupling bias phenomena observed in contemporary artificial intelligence systems, particularly deep neural networks.
 Through rigorous theoretical analysis and empirical investigation, we aim to call for the community to re-examine research that has been held with high conviction, to uncover the fundamental mechanisms underlying these prevalent challenges in the field of artificial intelligence, and to stimulate the emergence of new optimization technologies.